Prompt-Guided Foundation Model Tuning for Pathology Image Classification: Experiments

-\subsubsection{Effectiveness of each component.}
+\subsubsection{Effectiveness of Each Component.}

-We conduct an ablation study to evaluate the effectiveness of each component in our method, including Representative Patch Sampling (RPS), Prototypical Visual Prompt (PVP), and Adaptive Model Transformation (AMT).
-As shown in Table~\ref{ablation1_component}, the baseline method DTFD achieves an AUC of 0.91 on the Camelyon16 dataset.
-After applying the RPS, the AUC increases to 0.914, indicating the effectiveness of representative patches with redundant information removal.
-Afterwards, the PVP and AMT further improve the AUC to 0.922 and 0.924, respectively.
-Integrating three techniques, the AUC reaches 0.929, demonstrating the combined advantages of different components in our method.
+We conduct a component ablation study to evaluate the effectiveness of representative patch sampling (RPS), prototypical visual prompt (PVP), and adaptive model transformation (AMT) under both CNN and Transformer backbones.
+As shown in Table~\ref{ablation1_component}, with the ResNet-50 backbone, the baseline DTFD model achieves an AUC of 0.910 on Camelyon16.
+After applying RPS, the AUC increases to 0.916, while PVP and AMT further improve the AUC to 0.922 and 0.924, respectively.
+Integrating all three techniques yields an AUC of 0.929.
+We further observe the same favorable trend on the ViT-b-32 backbone, where the complete PAMT configuration reaches an AUC of 0.936.
+These results demonstrate that the three components contribute complementary gains across both CNN and Transformer architectures.

-\subsubsection{Comparison with other tuning strategies.}
+\subsubsection{Comparison with Other Tuning Strategies.}

-In Table~\ref{ablation1_component}, we compare our method with other tuning strategies, including Fully-tuning, Partial-tuning~\cite{shen2021partial}, and BitFit~\cite{zaken2021bitfit}.
-All these strategies indicate an absence of significant improvement in model performance.
-Overfitting emerged as a concern with both the Fully and Partial tuning methods, due to the limited dataset size hindering generalization to novel data.
-BitFit may suffer from a lack of adaptability to the dataset's intricacies.
-Conversely, our method exhibits a significant performance uplift without incurring significant parameter overhead.
+In Table 6, we compare our method with several representative tuning strategies on the Camelyon16 dataset, including Fully-tuning, Linear probing, Visual Prompt Tuning (VPT)~\citep{jia2022visual}, LoRA~\citep{hu2021lora}, AdaLoRA~\citep{zhang2023adaptive}, IA$^3$~\citep{liu2022fewshot}, MeLo~\citep{yu2024melo}, AdaptFormer~\citep{chen2022adaptformer}, and SSF~\citep{lian2022scaling}.
+We report AUC, Accuracy, and F1 score together to provide a more comprehensive evaluation of classification quality.
+While generic PEFT methods such as VPT, LoRA, AdaLoRA, IA$^3$, MeLo, AdaptFormer, and SSF reduce trainable parameters and partially alleviate overfitting, they still apply a largely uniform adaptation mechanism across highly heterogeneous histopathology patches.
+In contrast, PAMT combines representative patch sampling, cluster-aware visual prompting, and lightweight model adaptation, which leads to better overall performance (e.g., highest AUC and Accuracy) without incurring substantial parameter overhead.
+These results validate the necessity of explicitly modeling histopathological heterogeneity rather than relying only on generic PEFT modules.